junxit/us-congress-bills-111/metadata.md

 - 2010-03-04 — Introduced in Senate
 - 2010-03-04 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2010-03-04 — Sponsor introductory remarks on measure.
 (CR S1171-1172)
+- 2010-04-28 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-316.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-316.
+- 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 602.